near/boilerplate-template-loyalty-program-with-ft/README.md

 The project deploys a pair of contracts for each merchant.
 The naming convention for those is:

-Manager contract: `{merchant account without the network suffix}-manager.{factory address}` FT contract: `{merchant account without the network suffix}-ft.{factory address}`
+Manager contract: `{merchant account without the network suffix}-mg.{factory address}` FT contract: `{merchant account without the network suffix}-ft.{factory address}`

 A customer account is created as a subaccount of a manager contract:

-`{random string of 13 chars}.{merchant account without the network suffix}-manager.{factory address}`
+`{random string of 4 chars}.{merchant account without the network suffix}-mg.{factory address}`

 **Important note**: The max number of chars in an account name is 64.
 This means that if a merchant account name prefix is very long, it may hit the limit.
 This is especially true if deploying using `npm run deploy` command which creates a 32 chars long dev account.
-Be sure to use a short account name (max 9 chars long) when logging as a merchant.
+Be sure to use a shorter account name (max 24 chars long) when logging as a merchant.

 Exploring The Code
 ==================